seedplugins/wp-link-status/readme.txt

 In the same way, if the site you are crawling implements browser password protection, you need to remove this password restriction in order to work properly.

+= I have activated this plugin from a multisite but seems that it does not work.

+Currently there is no support for network activation in multisite installs.
+The plugin needs to be activated locally for each single blog of your multisite.
+Otherwise, it is advisable to run only one scan at the same time per each blog or web server.

 = This plugin works for ACF or Advanced Custom Fields as well? =

 Yes, at the end ACF works the same way that normal custom fields.